Blimster/isolate_cluster/README.md

 import 'package:isolate_cluster/isolate_cluster.dart';

 main() async {
-  // create a single node cluster (the only type of cluster currently supported). var cluster = new IsolateCluster.singleNode();
+  // create a single node cluster (the only type currently supported). var cluster = new IsolateCluster.singleNode();

-  // spawn 3 isolates. you have to provide a top-level function that accepts an IsolateContext. optionally, properties
+  // spawn 3 isolates. you have to provide a top-level function. optionally, properties
   // can be provided. the properties can be accessed from the IsolateContext and the IsolateRef. cluster.spawnIsolate(new Uri(path: '/sender/1'), sender, {'msg': 'foo'});
   cluster.spawnIsolate(new Uri(path: '/sender/2'), sender, {'msg': 'bar'});